-By contrast, the situation with UML/Java (depicted in Fig. 3) is a very different situation.
+By contrast, the situation with UML/Java (depicted in Fig. 4) is very different.

-Figure 3: Deliverable dependencies using UML/Java
+Figure 4: Deliverable dependencies using UML/Java

 With UML/Java, deliverables (e.g., class diagrams, state machines, OCL constraints, collaboration diagrams, etc.) can and usually are constructed independently and thus can introduce overlap and inconsistencies.
 For example, consider a UML model consisting of a class diagram (where methods have pre- and postconditions written using OCL) and a state transition diagram.
 For consistency, preconditions must correspond to guarded transitions in the state machine, but nothing in the modelling language enforces this, nor does the language provide necessary theory, methods, or tools to check or enforce consistency.
 It is thus left to the modeller to ensure or enforce consistency in their descriptions.